madnuttah/unbound-docker/README.md

 You can pull the most recent image from Docker Hub using it's `latest` tag or by using the corresponding image version number:

-`docker pull madnuttah/unbound:latest` or `docker pull madnuttah/unbound:1.1.0-0`
+`docker pull madnuttah/unbound:latest` or `docker pull madnuttah/unbound:1.1.0-0` and their __stable__ [`DNS over Quic/QUIC/DoQ`](https://unbound.docs.nlnetlabs.nl/en/latest/topics/privacy/dns-over-quic.html) variants by simply appending `-quic` to the tag like `docker pull madnuttah/unbound:latest-quic` or `docker pull madnuttah/unbound:1.1.0-0-quic`.

-The image versioning scheme follows unbound - complemented by a dash and the desired image revision, for example `1.1.0-0`.
+The image versioning scheme follows unbound - complemented by a dash and the desired image revision, for example `1.1.0-0[-quic]`.

-There are canary builds of the image available.
-You can pull the image using it's `canary` tag:
+There are canary and also canary-quic builds of the image available.
+You can pull the image using it's `canary` or `canary-quic`tag:

-`docker pull madnuttah/unbound:canary`

-If you would like to check out [`DNS over Quic`](https://unbound.docs.nlnetlabs.nl/en/latest/topics/privacy/dns-over-quic.html), there's a modified canary build:

-`docker pull madnuttah/unbound:canary-quic`
+`docker pull madnuttah/unbound:canary` and `docker pull madnuttah/unbound:canary-quic` respectively.

 > [!NOTE]
 > Canary builds may contain bugs and are not recommended to be used in production environments.
 These builds are untested and also unsupported by us.